Panthers, Pumas And Cougars

 Cougars strike quickly, so be vigilant and call us right away if you see signs of one's arrival.
 Signs to look for include territorial markings including scrape marks, feces and urine.
 Sometimes the males will scrape leaves and grass into a pile and urinate on it in order to mark its territory - lion territories just barely overlap.

-Learn more about cougar attacks, removal, safety and prevention in our mountain lion control section with information on hunting and trapping cougars and information on related Oklahoma restrictions.
+Learn more about cougar attacks, removal, safety and prevention in our mountain lion control section including some precautions you can take to avoid puma problems, preventative measures.
 You'll also find out more about feeding habits and what to do if your attacked.
-We've also got advice regarding some precautions you can take now to avoid puma problems later and interesting facts on cougars in Oklahoma.
+We've also got information on black leopards, sometimes referred to as black jaguars or panthers, and a look at potential sightings in an unexpected location.

 Cape Coral, Florida 33991-2126